 In Medellin, the locals were always really friendly and happy to mingle with the foreigners.
 You’ll always find lots of people out having a good time in Parque Lleras at night, dancing, drinking, and just mingling.

-But there is one thing that Bogota outshines Medellin – the LGBTQ+ scene.
+There is one thing that Bogota outshines Medellin – the LGBTQ+ scene.
 Bogota has one of the largest concentrations of gay bars and clubs in the world.
-If you are part of the LGBTQ+ scene, you’ll have an amazing time in Bogota.
+If you are part of the LGBTQ+ community, you’ll have an amazing time in Bogota.

 For the city with the better nightlife, Medellin slightly edges out Bogota.